Diff4Earth/ige-jaxathon-2025/projects/project-description-template.md

 ## Planned work :
 *Please describe here what would be the main activities of the group during the hackathon*.

+## What will be delivered :
+*Please explain here how your work will be delivered in practice.
+Ex : a notebook + a python module implementing such and such.*

 ## Success metrics :
 *Please provide a criteria on the basis of which you will assess whether you have achieved your objectives for the hackathon*